What is a public record?

-Only the Campus Compliance Officer is authorized to receive, grant, or deny any request for records under the Public Records or McKee Transparency Acts.
+Only the Senior Associate Vice President for HREOC has delegated authority from the president to receive, grant, or deny requests for records under the Public Records or McKee Transparency Acts.
 If a Stanislaus State or Auxiliary employee receives a request, it must be promptly forwarded.

 Are public records requests confidential?

 No, public records requests are not confidential records.
 The request is itself a public record.
 It can be requested by others and the office forwards public records requests to the departments holding records and to third parties who have an interest in the records that were requested.

 How much does it cost to obtain public records?

 Free to view and twenty cents a page for hard copies or electronic pages.
 Requesters will be notified in advance of any non-standard charges.
 These shall not exceed the amount necessary to reimburse the agency.

 Where is the Office Located and How to Contact?